Best Keurig Alternatives: 8 Coffee Makers That Work Like Keurigs

 This coffee brewer can be used with any of the great tasting K-Cup flavors or with the included HomeBarista filter cup, so you can use your favorite ground beans.
 Combined with a hot water option for tea, cocoa, or soup, you get a lot of brewing versatility out of this coffee maker.
 Beverages can be brewed in five cup sizes and two temperature settings.

 The removable water tank is a very large 72 ounces, and a charcoal water filter guarantees pure water for your brew (5).
 A built-in rinse feature automatically cleans the inside of the brew chamber.
 There is also a programmable auto-on function, for those who like their coffee ready and waiting for them, and an auto-off is triggered after 30 minutes.

 The only downsides to this coffee maker are its relatively large size compared to other one-cup brewers and its largely plastic construction, which will affect durability in the long run.

 We love the low-priced Sboly because of its simple design, tiny footprint, and durable plastic and stainless steel construction.
 But it’s also no slouch when it comes to making coffee.
 This is a great option for a small apartment, office desk, or dorm room.

-This single cup coffee maker is compatible with all brands of K-Cups and comes with a reusable pod if you’d prefer to use your own ground coffee.
+This single cup coffee maker is compatible with all brands of K-Cups — here are some amazing flavors we reviewed.
+It also comes with a reusable pod if you’d prefer to use your own ground coffee.
 With the press of a button, you can brew the K-Cup in three cup sizes, 6, 8, or 10 ounces, and the larger reusable filter allows you to brew 12 and 14-ounce options.